owlike/genson/website/Documentation/Extensions.md

 ###What might come next###

 Support for cyclic references using XmlId and XmlIdRef, XmlType.
-Maybe XmlRootElement, even if I doubt of its pertinence in JSON...

 If there are other jaxb features you would like to be supported just open an issue or drop an email on the google group.